Learn

 On a per-member basis, look for two things:

 - Filing-delay habits.
-A member who consistently files at day 44 is telling you something about how seriously they treat the disclosure regime.
+A member who consistently files at day 44 is telling you something about how seriously they take the disclosure regime.

-Browse our full Congress tracker for live disclosures, or pick a single member to see their full PTR history.
+Browse our Congress tracker for live disclosures, or pick a single member to see their full PTR history and estimated P&L.